islandevolution/islandevolution.github.io/research/index.md

 **Study Systems**
 We mainly focus on insular systems.
 Currently, our lab is researching the Galápagos *Scalesia* radiation, Galápagos *Darwiniothamnus* and *Lecocarpus*, the Cabo Verdean endemic sparrow (*Passer iagoensis*), and various lineages from the Malay Archipelago.

+**Publications**
+While we do not keep a curated collection of publications exclusive to the laboratory, you can check out the [scholar profile of the group coordinator, José Cerca](https://scholar.google.pt/citations?user=ZI1vWPEAAAAJ&hl=en)

 {% include section.html %}